Nebucatnetzer/borg-qt/README.md

 ## Development

-To start working on Borg-Qt first clone the git repository and install BorgBackup as described in [1.2.1].
+To start working on Borg-Qt first clone the git repository and install BorgBackup as described in [Prerequisites].

     git clone https://github.com/borg-qt/borg-qt.git